Check out our review of General Assembly to learn more about the program, costs, and student reviews.

-After submitting an application, prospective students are connected with a General Assembly admissions rep, who determines whether or not the course is a fit for their experience and goals.
-For the full-time immersive courses, prospective students are required to complete an admissions assessment to ensure they are prepared.
+After submitting an application, prospective students connect with a General Assembly admissions rep. They determine whether or not the course is a fit for their experience and goals.
+Prospective students in the full-time immersive course have to complete an admissions assessment to ensure they are prepared.
 After they have been accepted, students must pay a downpayment to secure their spot in the program.

 Ratings and reviews